deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

 ## How to extend Pod Security Standards policies

-Pod Security Standards respond to the `security.deckhouse.io/pod-policy: restricted` or `security.deckhouse.io/pod-policy: baseline` label
+> Pod Security Standards respond to the `security.deckhouse.io/pod-policy: restricted` or `security.deckhouse.io/pod-policy: baseline` label.

-If you want to add your own checks to the existing ones, you can extend the existing standards as follows:

-- Create a template for the new policy.
-More about templates and policy language could be found [here](https://open-policy-agent.github.io/gatekeeper/website/docs/howto)
-For example, a template for restricting the list of repositories:
+To extend the Pod Security Standards policy by adding your checks to existing checks, you need to:
+- Describe the parameters of the check.
+- Bind it to the `restricted` or `baseline` policy.

+Example of the description of the parameters for checking the URL of the container image repository:

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1
 kind: ConstraintTemplate